 WITHDRAWAL AGREEMENT :

 - You are a British citizen / family member of a UK citizen and you moved to France before the end of the transition period, ie before the 1st of January 2021 : You benefit from the withdrawal agreement and can continue to reside in France.
-You are entitled to a residency permit ‘withdrawal agreement’ of either 5 years (if you have lived in France for less than 5 years) or 10 years (if you have lived in France for more than 5 years) – you had to request this residency permit online before the 1st of July 2021.
-However, people who have not been able to apply for a residence permit by the deadline will still be able to do so until 30 September 2021, as this website will remain open until that date.
-As of 1 October 2021 you must be in possession of your residence permit.
+You are entitled to a residency permit ‘withdrawal agreement’ of either 5 years (if you have lived in France for less than 5 years) or 10 years (if you have lived in France for more than 5 years) – you had to request this residency permit online before July 1, 2021.
+However, people who have not been able to apply for a residence permit by the deadline will still be able to do so until 04 October 2021, as this website will remain open until that date.
+As of 1 January 2022 you must be in possession of your residence permit.

 - You are a British citizen, have been married or in an established relationship* with a French National prior to the 1st of January 2021 and moved to France prior to that date : You benefit from the withdrawal agreement and can continue to reside in France. *Established relationship: either a PACS or durable, duly attested relationship.
 Attention, if you move to France after the 1st of January 2021, you will need to apply for a Long Stay visa.

 - You are the family member (spouse, partner, children, dependent ascendants, British nationals or citizens of third countries, the family link must be prior to 2021 except for descendants) of a British citizen and will not have moved to France by the 31st of December 2020 : If you are moving to France to be with your British family member who already resides in France or if the ties that link you with your British family member were established by the 31st of December 2020, you will need to apply for a short-term Schengen entry visa.
 This will be granted free of charge (visa fee and service fee waived at the TLS drop-off centre), on the basis of an accelerated procedure upon evidence of your relationship and of documents showing that your British family member benefited from the withdrawal agreement.
 You are exempt from this entry visa if you are a British citizen.

-- You are a British citizen and you are moving to France after the 1st of January 2021 : You cannot benefit from the withdrawal agreement and the common laws on the entry and residence of third country nationals apply.
+- You are British and you settled in France after January 1st 2021 or you wish to settle there soon : You cannot benefit from the withdrawal agreement and the common laws on the entry and residence of third country nationals apply.
 You will therefore need to submit an application for a Long Stay visa (staying more than 90 days in France) to the French Consulate General London if you are a UK resident or to the French Consulate in the country you live in.

 - You are a British frontier worker, working in France by the 1st of January 2021 and continuing to do so thereafter whilst residing in another EU state (or assimilated) : You will benefit from a right to enter and stay.
 As from the 1st of October 2021, you will need to hold a ‘document de circulation’ stating "Article 50TUE- travailleur frontalier/Accord de retrait du Royaume-Uni de l'UE- Non-résident "(art 26).
 This will be granted free of charge and will need to be requested from the ‘Prefecture’ where you work.